An external picture of the late 19th century Bletchley Manor in a mix of Victorian Gothic, Tudor, and Dutch Baroque styles

 Everything documented

-We grabbed our audio guide, which is included in the price of the ticket, and went to uncover the hidden enigmas for ourselves.
+We grabbed our audio guide, which is included in the ticket price, and uncovered the hidden enigmas for ourselves.

 Their lips are sealed

-It’s hard to imagine in the times we live now, how this whole operation was kept such a secret.
-At its height, nearly 10,000 people working here, most of which were women.
-The codebreaking factory ran day and night, the staff worked 6-days a week, across three shift patterns.
+It’s hard to imagine how this whole operation was kept such a secret in the times we live in now.
+At its height, nearly 10,000 people were working here, most of whom were women.
+The codebreaking factory ran day and night, and the staff worked six days a week across three shift patterns.

 A wooden information board explaining that Bletchley Park's people came from all walks of life, civilian and military, with a cartoon character, from the era, of a loud military figure.